Check hidden slides java using GroupDocs.Metadata

 Q: Can I extract comments from password‑protected presentations?

 A: Yes.
-Load the file with the appropriate password using the overloaded Metadata constructor that accepts a LoadOptions object.
+Use the overloaded Metadata constructor that accepts a LoadOptions object with the password, then call getComments() as usual.

 Q: Does the API support both PPT and PPTX formats?

 A: Absolutely.
-GroupDocs.Metadata automatically detects the format and provides a unified inspection interface.
+GroupDocs.Metadata automatically detects the file type and provides a unified inspection interface for both formats.

 Q: Is there a way to modify or delete hidden slides via the API?

-A: The current version focuses on read‑only inspection.
-For editing, combine GroupDocs.Metadata with the GroupDocs.Conversion or GroupDocs.Editor libraries.
+A: The current version is read‑only for hidden‑slide inspection.
+For editing, combine GroupDocs.Metadata with GroupDocs.Conversion or GroupDocs.Editor.

 Q: How do I handle large presentations (hundreds of MB)?

-A: Process the file in a streaming fashion and dispose of each PresentationSlide object after you’ve collected the needed data.
+A: Process the file in a streaming fashion, dispose of each PresentationSlide after extracting needed data, and avoid loading the entire deck into memory.

 Q: Do I need an internet connection once the JAR is downloaded?